Last updated on October 5th, 2025

 The most popular attraction of the Bukchon Hanok village is this one particular street of gorgeously preserved hanoks that line up perfectly with the famous Seoul N Tower as a backdrop.

-What I find even more fascinating than the view on this street is the fact that the area looks like a stepping into a museum, however, normal Korean citizens still live here.
+What fascinates me even more than the view from this street is the view of the street itself—walking around here feels like stepping into a museum, yet normal Korean citizens still live here.

 As popular as this street might be, do not be fooled into thinking that this one street is all the Bukchon Hanok Village is.

-So make sure to take your time to wander and get lost in the small Buckhon Hanok Village alleys.
+Visiting this area is a must in any Seoul itinerary!
+So make sure to take your time to wander and get lost in the small Bukchon Hanok Village alleys.

 Is there a fee for visiting the Bukchon Hanok Village?